XRM-OSS/Xrm-Templating-Language/README.md

 ### Value
 Returns the object value of the given property.
 You can jump to entities that are connected by a lookup by concatenating field names with a '.' as separator.
+Default base entity for all operations is the primary entity.
+You can override this behaviour by passing an entity object as second parameter.

 Example:
 ```